Stylo2k/ASTEROIDS/README.md

 # Asteroids

-Old school asteroids game with fancy sound effects and asteroids written in JAVA.
+Old school asteroids game with a multiplayer mode, fancy sound effects and asteroids written in JAVA.